jaretpr/PropWise/README.md

 ![PropWise Logo](icons/icon128.png)

 ## Description
-PropWise is a Chrome extension that provides access to key player statistics for the regular season and playoffs.
-This extension helps users quickly evaluate performance targets using data from PrizePicks and the NBA API.
+PropWise is a Chrome extension that provides access to key player statistics for the MLB season.
+This extension helps users quickly evaluate performance targets using data from PrizePicks and the MLB API.

 ## Features
-- View player statistics for the current day.
+- View player statistics for the last game played.
 - Search for players and filter results.
-- Access advanced player statistics.
+- Access advanced player statistics for the season.
-- Access playoff statistics.

 ## Prerequisites
 - Google Chrome browser